 A bibliographic citation is a reference to a book, article, web page, or other published item.
 Citations should supply every detail to identify the item uniquely.

 How to cite (including citation styles) and how to avoid plagiarism are part of the curriculum at the library training.
-Please contact the Veterinary Library to sign up for the next course.
+The course is available online.
+(In German.)

 - Using images, photos, charts, illustrations, figures and tables

 If you have created the original image or photo, you are the rights holder and you may use the image in your thesis.